 Estuarine, Coastal & Marine Specialist

 Mal has been deeply involved in the shift to limits-based management under the National Policy Statement for Freshwater Management, and is leading Streamlined Environmental’s activities in this area.
 He led a MBIE-funded NIWA research programme for 6 years that provided the science, information and tools needed for limits-based management of aquatic ecosystems, including estuaries.
-Mal currently serves on the Ministry for the Environment’s Science Review Panel for the National Objectives Framework, and is providing science and modelling support to collaborative planning processes in Southland and Wellington (Porirua Harbour).
+Mal is currently providing science and modelling support to collaborative planning processes in Southland and Wellington (Porirua Harbour).

 Mal is a specialist in estuarine and coastal physical processes.
 He has a BSc (1st Class Honours) from the University of Sydney and a PhD from the Virginia Institute of Marine Science.
 He spent 6 years at the University of Cambridge (UK) researching sediment dynamics in the shallow seas around the British Isles before emigrating to New Zealand.
 Mal joined NIWA in 1994, where his research interests included sediment transport by waves and currents, boundary-layer flows over shellfish beds, sediment transport and the estuarine turbidity maximum in tidal creeks, and methods for predicting decadal-scale estuarine sedimentation.
 Before leaving NIWA to join Streamlined Environmental, Mal was Principal Scientist, Coastal and Estuarine Physical Processes, as well as the Leader of NIWA’s Catchments to Estuaries core research programme.